 Get some fresh air

 Depending on your governmental guidelines, try to spend some time outside.
 In the UK we're encouraged to exercise outside once a day.
 If you can, take a walk alongside your local river, cycle into the countryside, or go for a run in an area that is free of crowds.
 If you aren’t able to get out, try your hand at yoga in the garden if you have one.
 Feeling the sunshine on your back and a breeze on your face can help your worries melt away.

 Mike, our VP of Sales, often takes his dog, Jasper, for walks to unplug and enjoy the outdoors.

-Whilst it is important to strive for efficiency in our working lives, it is equally important to acknowledge our mental health and recognise that in these strange times, we may not be as fast or focused as we are in our usual workspace.
-By practising our top tips we hope you will find your own level of balanced productivity.
+Whilst it is important to strive for efficiency in our working lives, it is equally important to acknowledge our mental health and recognize that in these strange times, we may not be as fast or focused as we are in our usual workspace.
+By practicing our top tips we hope you will find your own level of balanced productivity.